Course Code: GPH

 In addition to the asynchronous components of the course, instructors will hold 3 real-time Google Hangouts to encourage students to ask questions and engage directly with experts.
 These Hangouts will be announced 1-2 weeks in advance.
 As a guideline, in order for students to become part of the community, engage with the content and get the most out of the course, they should aim to spend approximately 5-6 hours per week.

-All students who successfully complete the course requirements will receive a digital certificate of completion signed by Professor K. Srinath Reddy.
-Students that participate actively on the forum discussions will receive certificates of completion with distinction.
+All students who successfully complete the course requirements will receive a digital certificate of proficiency signed by Professor K. Srinath Reddy.
+Students that participate actively on the forum discussions will receive certificates of proficiency with distinction.
 While this course is not credit granting, we encourage students to work with their own institutions to explore the option of granting credit for online coursework.
 More details will be provided following the launch of the course.

 Lecture 1: Introduction to Public Health